josephbudd/cwt/README.md

 ## A linux Continuous Wave ( Morse Code ) Trainer

+April 1, 2019

+Fixed the key and copy service checks.

 March 31, 2019

 The copy-test panel and the key-test panels had not been upgraded.
 They are upgraded now.